 - When played in co-op mode, Doom games have extra enemies (including boss enemies like the Spider Mastermind and Cyberdemon) in places where they weren't there on even the hardest single-player difficulty.

 - The House of the Dead series does this.
 Irritatingly, one boss in The House of the Dead III, The Fool, has a final attack that requires the player hitting its claw with a full clip in a very short timespan (we're talking no time to reload) in single-player...and two clips in two-player, meaning that both players must fire a full clip at it.
 Conclusion?
-You're better off playing alone than with an incompetent or fooling-around player (sadly common at kids' arcades full of children who may try to join in without asking first).
+You're better off playing alone than with an incompetent or fooling-around player, unless you don't care about spending money.

 - In Brave Firefighters, playing with a second player reduces the time bonuses you can get from clearing sections.